President of the Chicago Society for Space Studies

 Jim Plaxco in the cockpit of the Xcor Lynx spacecraft mockup

 Jim Plaxco is a digital artist and computing professional who has been a space activist since the mid-80’s when he became a member of the National Space Institute.
 He currently serves as the Director of Information Systems for the National Space Society.
 He is also the Webmaster, a Director, and President of the Chicago Society for Space Studies.
 Mr. Plaxco also created the CSSS Speakers Bureau.
-He additionally serves as a NASA JPL Solar System Ambassador, a National Space Society Space Ambassador, and is on the Enterprise in Space Board of Advisors.
+He additionally serves as a NASA JPL Solar System Ambassador, a National Space Society Space Ambassador, the National Space Society Space Ambassador’s Economics Subject Matter Expert.

 Mr. Plaxco has previously served as both a Director and a Vice President of the National Space Society and as both a Director and a Vice President of the Planetary Studies Foundation.
 He has been a judge in a variety of space art contests, including art contests sponsored by NASA.
 He also served as the manager of the Enterprise in Space Orbiter Design Contest and the National Space Society Space Settlement Art Contest.

 Mr. Plaxco speaks on a wide variety of space development, space exploration, commercial space, and astronomical topics to a wide variety of audiences including schools, museums, various civic organizations, and special interest groups.
 A few of the topics that he has spoken on include:

 - the exploration of Mars and Mars imaging

 - Space Solar Power and Lunar Solar Power